UAE Corporate Tax Voluntary Disclosure in Construction & Real Estate

 Legal Framework Governing Voluntary Disclosure in the UAE

-• Voluntary Disclosure in the UAE is governed by:
+• Corporate Tax Voluntary Disclosure process in the UAE is governed by:

 • Federal Decree-Law No. 28 of 2022 (Tax Procedures Law)